 ELAC’s primary form of placement is the Multiple Measures process.
 Students are placed in English and Math courses using their U.S. high school transcript

-- Students are highly encouraged to bring their U.S. high school transcripts to use as a reference when answering the Multiple Measures questions.
+- Students are highly encouraged to use their U.S. high school transcripts as a reference when answering the Multiple Measures questions.

-- Students that participate in the Multiple Measures Placement and are not satisfied with their course placements are welcome to participate in the English and Math Placement Tests.
+- ESL students that participate in the Multiple Measures process and are not satisfied with their ESL English course placement are welcome to participate in the ESL English assessment test.

-- Students that participate in the English and Math Placement Tests are encouraged to review Sample Test Questions
+- Students that participate in the ESL English assessment test are encouraged to review Sample Test Questions.

-- English and Math placement tests are computerized and untimed.
+- The ESL English assessment test is computerized and untimed.

 - Not allowed: Cell Phones, Calculators, iPods, Smart Watches and any other electronic devices.

 - Placement Test Results are valid for a two-year period.

 - Students may participate in the assessment process at any time during our assessment lab hours.
 Please refer to our current assessment calendar.

 ASSESSMENT RETEST POLICY

-Students that participate in the English and Math Placement Tests may retest after one (1) month.
+Students that participate in the ESL English assessment test may retest after one (1) month.
 If a student would like to retest again, they must wait one (1) complete year from their initial test date.

 STUDENTS WITH DISABILITIES